offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 If you're confused at this point, don't continue.
 Go back and make sure you understand because in the next section builds on the above content.
 ```

-TODO: FIX UP LANGUAGE AND PUT FINAL SOURCE + EXAMPLE + ADD NOTE ABOUT ESTIMATING REV DIST

-TODO: FIX UP LANGUAGE AND PUT FINAL SOURCE + EXAMPLE + ADD NOTE ABOUT ESTIMATING REV DIST

-TODO: FIX UP LANGUAGE AND PUT FINAL SOURCE + EXAMPLE + ADD NOTE ABOUT ESTIMATING REV DIST

-TODO: FIX UP LANGUAGE AND PUT FINAL SOURCE + EXAMPLE + ADD NOTE ABOUT ESTIMATING REV DIST

-TODO: FIX UP LANGUAGE AND PUT FINAL SOURCE + EXAMPLE + ADD NOTE ABOUT ESTIMATING REV DIST

-TODO: FIX UP LANGUAGE AND PUT FINAL SOURCE + EXAMPLE + ADD NOTE ABOUT ESTIMATING REV DIST

-TODO: FIX UP LANGUAGE AND PUT FINAL SOURCE + EXAMPLE + ADD NOTE ABOUT ESTIMATING REV DIST

-TODO: FIX UP LANGUAGE AND PUT FINAL SOURCE + EXAMPLE + ADD NOTE ABOUT ESTIMATING REV DIST

-TODO: FIX UP LANGUAGE AND PUT FINAL SOURCE + EXAMPLE + ADD NOTE ABOUT ESTIMATING REV DIST

-TODO: FIX UP LANGUAGE AND PUT FINAL SOURCE + EXAMPLE + ADD NOTE ABOUT ESTIMATING REV DIST

-TODO: FIX UP LANGUAGE AND PUT FINAL SOURCE + EXAMPLE + ADD NOTE ABOUT ESTIMATING REV DIST

-TODO: FIX UP LANGUAGE AND PUT FINAL SOURCE + EXAMPLE + ADD NOTE ABOUT ESTIMATING REV DIST

-TODO: FIX UP LANGUAGE AND PUT FINAL SOURCE + EXAMPLE + ADD NOTE ABOUT ESTIMATING REV DIST

-TODO: FIX UP LANGUAGE AND PUT FINAL SOURCE + EXAMPLE + ADD NOTE ABOUT ESTIMATING REV DIST

-TODO: FIX UP LANGUAGE AND PUT FINAL SOURCE + EXAMPLE + ADD NOTE ABOUT ESTIMATING REV DIST

-TODO: FIX UP LANGUAGE AND PUT FINAL SOURCE + EXAMPLE + ADD NOTE ABOUT ESTIMATING REV DIST

-Now that the breakpoint graph_GR has been adequately described, the goal of this algorithm is to iteratively re-wire the red edges of a breakpoint graph_GR such that they match its blue edges.
+Now that breakpoint graph_GRs have been adequately described, the goal of this algorithm is to iteratively re-wire the red edges of a breakpoint graph_GR such that they match its blue edges.
 At each step, the algorithm finds a pair of red edges that share nodes with a blue edge and re-wires those red edges such that one of them matches the blue edge.

 For example, the two red edges highlighted below share the same nodes as a blue edge (D_h and C_t).
 These two red edges can be broken and re-wired such that one of them matches the blue edge...